 Navy, royal, midnight, and other shades of dark blue is a traditional element with some personality.
 These darker shades are a great way to add a fun pop to a classic home.

 Lighter shades like powder, cornflower, and cerulean blues add a charming detail to your home.
 They’re grounding and make a statement but have a less serious feel than navy.
 These shades are sure to stand out on your street.

 This bold color can be treated like a neutral to and paired with practically all exterior paint colors.
 Blue will give a pop to traditional materials like brick, siding, stucco, and stone.

 Blue pairs well with brick or siding for a mix of traditional and bold.
 Pair it with stucco and stone for a natural element.
 It can even add a coastal look when paired with a wood exterior.

 You have near unlimited options when it comes to colors that blue compliments.
 White, off-white, and cream look crisp and coastal.
 Both darker and lighter shades of blue will pop well.

 Neutrals like grey and tan also pair well with a complimentary shade of blue.
 A professional tip is to match the undertones for a better pairing.
 Darker shades like navy won’t pop as well against dark backgrounds, but lighter blues will.

 When it comes to design, the details matter.
 The same goes for your house, both inside and out.
 It’s the design decisions like window shutter painting that will make your home stand out from everyone else on the street.

 One home detail you should consider is window shutter colors.
 The right color communicates your style and boosts your curb appeal.
 So it’s time to hire one of the best exterior house painting companies to transform your home.

-Ready for a home transformation?
+Ready for a home transformation in McKinney or anywhere else in north Texas?
 Contact our expert exterior house painters to get a free estimate on your service today!